 Factors That Influence How Long Zoloft Stays in Your System

-The reported half-life of Zoloft is an estimate that can be affected by a few things.
+The half-life of Zoloft is an estimate that can depend on a few factors.
 The 24 to 26 hours guideline is accurate, but there is also a little more that goes into it.
 Some of the factors are self-evident, and others are a little more subtle.
 Here are some of the key factors that influence the length of time that Zoloft stays in your system:

 - Dosage – Larger doses tend to stay in your system longer than smaller doses.

 - Age – Zoloft tends to leave the system of younger patients more quickly than it does older ones.

 - Sex – Zoloft tends to stay in a woman’s body longer than in a man’s body.